Newsroom

 To address this issue, a research team led by Prof. ZHU Qingshan from the Institute of Process Engineering (IPE) of the Chinese Academy of Sciences, developed a precursor hydrolysis method (PHM) to achieve mass production of SiO2 MHSs.
 The study was published in Advanced Materials (DOI: 10.1002/adma.202409421).

 Figure 1.
-Schematic diagram of preparation of SiO2 MHSs via precursor hydrolysis method (Image by ZHU qingshan)
+Schematic diagram of preparation of SiO2 MHSs via precursor hydrolysis method (Image by ZHU Qingshan)

-Figure 2 SEM images of the powder and cross-section of SiO2 MHSs and physical pictures (Image by ZHU qingshan)
+Figure 2 SEM images of the powder and cross-section of SiO2 MHSs and physical pictures (Image by ZHU Qingshan)

 Firstly, precursors containing Si(NH)2 were synthesized from SiCl4 and NH3 using a fluidized bed reactor.
 The precursors were then hydrolyzed in ammonia water at 25°C for five hours and subsequently heated to 60°C to directly obtain SiO2 MHSs.
 Additionally, the researchers found that by adjusting the hydrolysis medium, they could effectively control the void ratios and diameters of SiOMHSs, with void ratios ranging from 0.05 to 0.85.